wdoganowski/cloud-chronicles/03. Using VSCode for CLI and Python tasks on AWS/02. Using VSCode for CLI and Python tasks on AWS - part 2/README.md

 ## Configure AWS access

 Before we can use AWS CLI we need to set up the necessary configuration settings to communicate with the AWS services.
 There are two methods of achieving this.
-First is to use the _access key ID_ and _secret access key_ however this is not recommended anymore.
+First is to use the _access key ID_ and _secret access key_, however this is not recommended anymore.
 Instead, we can enable authentication through a user in IAM Identity Center.

 ### Configuring AWS access using IAM Identity Center (recommended)